 Nobody asks this question.
 But you should.
 Let us eliminate the most problematic place of all – Local Drive.
 No more storing files on local drive, desktop, C: or My Documents.

 Of course, OneDrive has Known Folder Move which automatically uploads and synchronizes files from Desktop, My Documents and My Pictures.
-If you already have this, the problem is solved.

 But even then, sometimes you have a temptation to create a local folder and store files.
 Avoid that temptation.